fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 ``Qt.white`` is one of the predefined ``QColor`` instances.)

 Now it is time to add some map layers.
-We will first open a layer and add it to the map layer registry.
+We will first open a layer and add it to the current project.
 Then we will set the canvas extent and set the list of layers for canvas

 .. code-block:: python